-Nimrod Sapir is the trading infrastructure team manager in qSpark, a leading provider of ultra low-latency trading platforms for high-frequency algorithmic trading.
+Nimrod Sapir is the the VP R&D @ qSpark, a leading provider of ultra low-latency trading platforms for high-frequency algorithmic trading.
 His team is responsible for developing the real-time trading engine of the company, as well as the specialized, low-latency optimized data structures and infrastructures used by the entire company's C++ software stack.
 Prior to qSpark, Nimrod worked as a storage infrastructure developer in IBM and Dell-EMC.

 C++11 lambdas brought us lambdas.
 They open a lot of new possibilities.
 Frequently asked questions are:

 In this talk I will answer these questions.
 With the support of C++ Insights (https://cppinsights.io) we will peak behind the scenes to answer questions about how they are implemented.
 We will also see how the compiler generated code changes, if we change the lambda itself.
 This is often interesting for development in constrained applications like the embedded domain.

 Next I will show you application areas of lambdas to illustrate where they can be helpful.
 For example, how they can help you to write less and with that more unique code.

 After the talk, you will have a solid understanding of lambdas in C++.
 Together with some ideas when and where to use them.

 Andreas holds an M.S. in Computer Science from Karlsruhe University of Applied Sciences.
 Since 2010 he has been a software developer and architect for Philips Medical Systems focusing on embedded systems.
 He has a profound knowledge of C++ and is a frequent SG14 member.
 He works freelance as a lecturer and trainer.
 Besides this he develops macOS applications and is the creator of cppinsights.io